qilinYANG/CardGame/src/readme.txt

 		A class that provides utility functions.

 	BlackJack:
 		The class of Playing BlackJack game, which extends Class PointGame.
 Class BlackJack contains special game process and game rules just for BlackJack.
-For example, the method distribute_card() is unique and just for BlackJack rules.
+For example, the method dealerCards() is unique and just for BlackJack rules.

 	Trianta:
 		The class of Playing Trianta game, which extends Class PointGame.
 Class Trianta also contains unique game process and game rules.
 For example, the method rotate_dealer() is unique and just for Trianta rules.